-Given that brie can be quite heavy- you’re eating gooey melted cheese with carbs, after all – I recommend serving it with something a little lighter.
-Grapes are my go-to, but sliced apples, pears, and oranges are always great additions.
+Given that brie can be quite heavy- it’s gooey melted cheese with carbs, after all – I recommend serving this easy party appetizer with something a little lighter.
+Grapes are my go-to, but apple slices, pears, and oranges are always great additions.

 Yes.
 The rind is completely edible.
 Of course, you don’t have to, but it definitely won’t hurt you.

-Get creative with the toppings For this recipe I chose to simply top mine with honey and a sprig of rosemary.
+What are some other fun toppings for warm brie?
+For this recipe, I chose to top mine with honey and a sprig of rosemary.
 Simple, clean, and visually appealing, it’s a great starting point if you’re new to brie.
-That said, have a little fun and try other additions like jam, dried fruit, or nuts (covered in something to prevent them from burning), or even sundried tomatoes.
+That said, have a little fun and try topping this easy appetizer with some more adventurous things such as,

 -Nuts or seeds (coat them in a little oil to prevent them from burning)